2009 Ford F-150 FX4

 Video Output (with Dual Zone): The XAV-602BT features a rear-panel composite video/stereo RCA audio output that allows you to connect an external display to the unit.
 You can simultaneously enjoy different sources in the front and rear of your vehicle.
 You can select from any source for the head unit's touchscreen monitor.
 You can only select Disc for the connected external monitor.
 When Dual Zone is activated, use the head unit's touchscreen to control the front source and use the included IR remote to operate the rear source.

 Rear View Camera: The Sony XAV-602BT is equipped with a composite video Rear View Camera input.
 You can view a Normal or Reversed (mirror) image, as well as display marker lines to assist you while backing up.
-The head unit features a function that automatically switches to the rear camera image (Rear View Camera In jack) when an optional rear camera (such as the 158XAR800C, sold separately) is installed on your vehicle.
+The head unit features a function that automatically switches to the rear camera image (Rear View Camera In jack) when an optional rear camera (sold separately) is installed on your vehicle.
 When your vehicle's shift lever is in the reverse position, the screen automatically switches to the rear view camera.
 The purple/white wire (attached to the unit's preamp output harness), must be connected to the vehicle's reverse lamp circuit for automatic video switching).
 Automatic video switching takes approximately 2.5 seconds.

 Optional TomTom Navigation System: Connect the optional XA-NV300T TomTom navigation system (158XAN300T, sold separately) to the XAV-602BT's rear-panel USB input to get continuous access to TomTom's intuitive user interface and world-class mapping technologies, including IQ Routes, the word's biggest real travel time database.
 You'll never have to worry about network connections or data costs because the system works independently of your smartphone.